CloudBindle/youxia/ansible_sensu/readme.md

 0. Run the script in ssl (bash ssl/script.sh) to generate a unique set of SSL certificates for your sensu install
 1. Setup your inventory file (production) appropriately.
 (For this version, you will need to launch a VM in openstack manually)
 1.a There a number of Sensu checks defined in "roles/server/templates/checks.json.j2".
 The user "sensu" needs write access to the directory that check-fs-writable.rb is checking (hardcoded to "/mnt").
 I'll add a task in the client role to fix this once I know exacty what's needed.
-1.b The IP address of the Sensu server has to be defined in "/roles/base/vars/main.yml" if you're not pointing to 54.197.75.85

 2. Run this playbook via